MeteoGroup/jbrotli/README.md

 ##### Maven
 jbrotli releases are available at [bintray](https://bintray.com/nitram509/jbrotli/jbrotli/)

-In order to use, simply add these lines to your project's pom.xml:
+In order to use, simply add these lines to your project's **pom.xml**

 ```xml
   <dependencies>